Day 104: No-knead Bread and Butter

-Don’t hate me for making butter from scratch.
+Don’t hate me for making bread (and butter) from scratch.

 Wait, hear me out.
 I knew if the title read: Day 104: homemade crusty bread and freshly churned butter, the collective groan would be ‘oh come on!’, and everyone would abandon me for getting all Martha.